MahashwetaPatra/Financial-Modeling-Renewable-Energy/README.md

 latent.m is a function that calculate the PCA factors when an array is passed as an input

 run_script.ipynb is the Python notebook file to run that calculates the percentile for solar, wind and load.
 It calls the function generate_percentiles.py and scenario_models.py.
 RunEnergyScore.ipynb calculates the energy scores.

+RepresentationScenario.m: Calls an asset, from a day and for that asset calculates representative scenarios using the K-means algorithm.
+The histogram from all scenarios and representative scenarios at different hours are compared and it matches well.